 PNNL has led research in applied subsurface science for over 50 years.
-Leveraging this diverse background, we support the U.S. Department of Energy's Office of Fossil Energy (DOE-FE) Carbon Storage program with deep domain expertise and broad computational capabilities.
+Leveraging this diverse background, we support the U.S. Department of Energy's Office of Fossil Energy and Carbon Management (DOE-FECM) Carbon Storage program with deep domain expertise and broad computational capabilities.

 Tools for real-time CO2 storage management

 To help accelerate commercial-scale deployment of geologic CO2 storage, our scientists are working to deliver solutions for real-time imaging of the subsurface by bringing together domain experts in geophysics, geochemistry, data science, and high-performance computing.
 PNNL’s R&D 100-winning E4D-RT technology provides subsurface project real-time feedback on the fate of fluid injected into the subsurface.

 Under the Carbon Storage program, we are working to extend these capabilities to the deep subsurface using multiphysics joint inversion tools.
 This ability to rapidly acquire, process, and develop insights from monitoring data yields unprecedented tools for field operators, offering both real-time imaging of the subsurface and improved reliability of reservoir forecasting.
 In the CO2 storage world, this is a step change similar to the difference between anticipating the weather by looking at the horizon or looking at a predictive multimodel forecast.

 Project risks associated with long-term CO2 storage site stewardship present a barrier to investment in commercial-scale carbon capture and storage (CCS) projects in the United States.
 This is because a large fraction of the CO2 injected into conventional sedimentary storage reservoirs remains mobile over long time frames.
 Work pioneered at PNNL has demonstrated the potential for rapid CO2 mineralization in basalt reservoirs, the dominant geology in the inland Pacific Northwest, India, and other environments including deep offshore regimes.